How-To

 The Oura Ring Is Water-Resistant to 100 Meters – Not Waterproof

-The Oura Ring is not waterproof – it's water-resistant to 100 meters (IP68).
+The Oura Ring is not waterproof – it's water-resistant to 100 meters (328 feet).
 The distinction between those two terms determines what warranty coverage applies, which activities are safe, and what voids your protection plan.

 The Oura Ring is not waterproof.
-It is water-resistant to 100 meters (328 feet) with an IP68 rating.
-That applies to both the Oura Ring 4 and the Oura Ring 3, with no difference in water protection between generations.
+It is water-resistant to 100 meters (328 feet) – a rating that applies to both the Oura Ring 4 and the Oura Ring 3, with no difference in water protection between generations.

 The distinction between "waterproof" and "water-resistant" is not marketing semantics – it directly affects your warranty coverage.
 Water damage caused by activities that exceed the ring's rated conditions is explicitly excluded from Oura's standard warranty.
 No consumer electronics manufacturer claims true waterproofing because water resistance degrades over time through normal use: temperature cycling, chemical exposure, and physical wear all reduce seal integrity.